songyy0415/epsilon/poincare/doc/simplification.md

 a        c   0       0   a   1  k  1  0   x  b         0  a  a
 ```

-The variable child (i.e the user symbol at index 1, "k" in the sum above) is kept unaltered and will be used to restore the name during the beautification.
+The second child (e.g. "k" in the sum above) is kept unaltered and will be used to restore the name during the beautification.

 When nested inside a parametered expression, all id are incremented.
 In the parametered expression, `0` is the local parameter.